- Advocacy and consultation

 - Standard setting

 These objectives are supported through the work of the NZVA’s Standards’ Committee.
 This work sets out the NZVA’s science and evidence-based positioning, for members and the public.
 In doing so, we enable education, provide leadership through this standard setting, and enhance our member wellbeing by virtue of the support this work gives members.

-The NZVA veterinary team are responsible for developing and reviewing NZVA policies, positions statements and NZVA standards, supported by special interest branches of the association and other external stakeholders and experts.
+The NZVA veterinary team are responsible for developing and reviewing NZVA Policies and Position Statements, supported by special interest branches of the association and other external stakeholders and experts.
 These documents are consulted with the NZVA membership, amended appropriately, and then approved by the Standards’ Committee.

-Additional support is provided to NZVA’s members through guidelines, recommended best practise and member technical notes that contain detailed explanations of topics (e.g. animal welfare science) and procedures (e.g. disbudding goats).
+Additional support is provided to members of the NZVA through guidelines, recommended best practise and member technical notes that contain detailed explanations of topics (e.g. animal welfare science) and procedures (e.g. disbudding goats).
 These are not subject to Standards Committee approval, but are reviewed periodically by the NZVA veterinary team and special interest branch committees to ensure they reflect current knowledge.